What legal requirements apply to the use of AI?

 JMU Würzburg

-Holder of the Chair of Criminal Law, Criminal Procedure Law, Legal Theory, Information Law, and Legal Informatics, and member of the Bavarian AI Council.
+Chair of Criminal Law, Criminal Procedure Law, Legal Theory, Information Law and Legal Informatics and Member of the Bavarian AI Council

-"AI should become a technology that does no harm, that helps, that creates benefits, that can be accepted and trusted.
-Laws can significantly contribute to ensuring that this trust has a secure foundation and is thus preserved in the long term."
+"AI should become a technology that does not harm, that helps, that creates benefits, that one can accept and trust.
+Laws can significantly contribute to this trust having a safe foundation and thus being preserved in the long term.“

 Loading...